Skip to Content

 As you can see, so much more than just learning letters and numbers goes into learning to read, write and do maths.

-Concentrating on developing your child’s visual perception will go a long way to school readiness and success in reading, writing, etc. (here’s a video explaining visual perception).
+Concentrating on developing your child’s visual perception will go a long way to school readiness and building early writing and pre-reading skills.

 1. Matching Card Game